pippencoded1/Ageless4everTwenty1/README.md

 # Ageless4everTwenty1

-A new application that utilizes Urban Dictionary terms and searches Youtube for related videos.
+A new application that defines colloquialisms and generates related Youtube videos for further clarity.